 Surface Book 3 release date

-The Surface Book 2 was released in late 2017 so it has a few years under its belt.
-However, if we look at the release pattern of Surface devices that aren’t the Surface Pro, we wouldn’t expect the Surface Book 3 until late 2019 or early 2020 at the earliest.
+The Surface Book 2 was rolled out in late 2017 so it’s already got a few years under its belt.
+However, based on the release pattern of Surface devices that aren’t the Surface Pro, it would be hard-pressed to the Surface Book 3 until late 2019 or early 2020 at the earliest.

 Surface Book 3 price